-Detention authorized by assigning teacher or staff member will typically be held before or after school for students who misbehave or otherwise violate the Code of Conduct.
-Parents will be given 24 hour prior notice that the student will be serving a forthcoming detention.
+Detention authorized by assigning teacher or staff member will typically be held during, before, or after school for students who misbehave or otherwise violate the Code of Conduct.
+Parents will be given 24 hour prior notice that the student will be serving a forthcoming detention if requiring before or after school hours.
 Written notification to parent or guardian may be signed and returned to school the next day.
-If indicated, failure to return detention notice will result in addition detention(s).
+If indicated, failure to return detention notice will result in additional detention(s).
 Depending upon the offense, single or multiple detentions may be assigned.

-7) Level Three - Minor Offenses
+7) LEVEL 4 - Minor Offenses